The

 OF CONSTANTINE Built in the early 4th century AD to commemorate

-another great monument of Roman propaganda.
-Over the long term,
+yet another great monument of Roman propaganda.
+Over the long

-however, it fails miserably: in cobbling together for it some
+term, however, it fails miserably: in cobbling together for

-excellent sculpture of previous centuries and adding a few crabbed
+it some excellent sculpture of previous centuries and adding

-friezes of its own, the Romans created a fascinating comparative
+a few crabbed friezes of its own, the Romans created a fascinating

 ARCH